 Snowflakes and Chocolate

-Ah, but Kodiak Island’s weather is influenced by the warmish Japanese current, so we often end up with snow that resembles giant cotton balls; not the exquisite, 6-sided snowflakes you see in children’s books.
+But Kodiak Island is a temperate rainforest.
+Our weather is influenced by the Japanese current.
+So we often end up with snow that resembles giant cotton balls; not the exquisite, 6-sided snowflakes you see in children’s books.

-So to find snowflakes I must head north to Anchorage; more specifically, to Janet and Jerry George’s house.
-Once there, I set up my microscope + camera under a tarp, which has been draped over two sawhorses.
+To find “good” snowflakes I head north to Anchorage; more specifically, to Janet and Jerry George’s house.
+Once there, I set up my microscope + camera inside an outhouse privacy tent.
 It’s not the Ritz, but it works.

 Then I get to work, using a tiny paintbrush to transfer each snowflake to a glass microscope slide.
 After double-checking the focus, I snap the picture.
 I spend a lot of time on my knees, and all this must be accomplished within seconds.